f5devcentral/bigip-automation/level-4/README.md

 git fetch origin && (git checkout app50 || git checkout -b app50)
 ```

 ### Step 7.
-Create a new configuration
+Create new configuration
-Create the configuration to publish a new application and save the file as `app3.tf`.
+Create the configuration to publish a new application and save the file as `app50.tf`.

 ```cmd
 cat <<EOF > app50.tf